-Many people want to know if it is better to buy a separate washing machine and tumble dryer or a combined washer dryer.
-Separate appliances are definitely best.
-A combined washer and dryer will always be a compromise.
-However, they wouldn’t exist if they didn’t have good reason to exist, so this article explains the pros and cons.
+Is better to buy a separate washing machine and tumble dryer – or a combined washer dryer?
+My advice is that separate appliances are definitely best, and this article explains why.
+A washer dryer will always be a compromise.
+However, they wouldn’t be made if they didn’t have good reason to exist, so this article explains the pros and cons.

 Separate Washing Machine & Tumble Dryer is Best

-With separate appliances you can be drying one load whilst washing a second, which will save a lot of time.
+With separate appliances you can be drying one load whilst washing a second.
+This would save a lot of time.
 Also, because the workload is shared they do less work individually (eg. each has their own motor instead of one motor doing all the work) so they should break down less as well as last longer.

 How do washer dryers work?